Preston weather forecast: This is when heavy rain will hit Preston today

 What will the weather be like this afternoon in Preston?

-Light rain will continue until around 2pm, turning heavy throughout the rest of the afternoon.
-The temperature will increase slightly to its peak of 8C by 1pm and remain so throughout the afternoon.
+Early afternoon will continue to be sunny, until light rain hits from 2pm onwards, turning heavy from 4pm.
+The temperature will reach its peak of 8C by 1pm.

 What will the weather be like this evening and tonight in Preston?